dv01-inc/mcp-chat-wksp/apps/ai-service/README.md

-# 🧠 Intelligent MCP Gateway

-A containerized FastAPI gateway service that provides intelligent routing to Model Context Protocol (MCP) servers with comprehensive chat history management.
+# 🤖 AI Service

+A comprehensive AI backend service that handles LLM communication, database management, and intelligent MCP server orchestration for building AI-powered applications.

 ## 🌟 Overview

-The **Intelligent MCP Gateway** serves as a centralized hub that:
+The **AI Service** serves as a complete AI backend that:
-- **🧠 Intelligently routes** user prompts to the most appropriate MCP server based on keyword analysis
+- **🧠 Intelligently routes** user prompts to appropriate LLMs and MCP servers based on natural language analysis
+- **🤖 Processes AI requests** with direct LLM integration (OpenAI, Anthropic)
-- **💾 Manages chat history** with PostgreSQL database integration
+- **💾 Manages persistent data** with PostgreSQL for chat history, users, and sessions
-- **🔐 Provides authentication** with JWT tokens and development mock auth
+- **🔐 Handles authentication** with JWT tokens and development mock auth
+- **🛠️ Orchestrates specialized tools** through MCP server integration
 - **📱 Offers REST APIs** for complete chat thread and message management
 - **🐳 Runs containerized** with Docker and docker-compose for easy deployment
 - **🗣️ Natural Language Only**: No tool names, server IDs, or technical knowledge required